j-adamski/OSC-Project-2/README.md

 Q: Where can I talk about development of T3?

-    The IRC Chanel on Freenode can be joined with the following command:
+    The IRC Channel on Freenode can be joined with the following command:
     /join ##T3Comp412